Play Safe (1936 film): Plot

 wakes up to find himself in an enormous train yard filled with steam engines with built-in yet uneasy smiley faces.
 Too excited to care, he looks around and boards the cab of a shiny, greenish blue streamlined engine.
 Then he hops in the seat, blows the whistle and plays with the levers and valves.
 The streamlined engine starts moving, slowly at first but quickly shifting up to rapid speed.
 Suddenly, the gauges on the dashboard start stalking the boy with the ominous warning "play safe".
 Frightened, the boy realizes that the streamlined engine is going much too fast, and reaches for the levers, but they disappear before he can grab hold of them.
 With no way of stopping, the boy finds himself trapped onboard the streamlined engine as it travels around treacherous mountains and into a cavernous tunnel back in placers.
 Suddenly, from out of nowhere a red streamliner, coming in the opposite direction and screaming, appears on the same track.
 The two engines blow their whistles at one another, but instead of colliding, they jump off the tracks and scream face to face as the nightmare cuts away.

 The boy is still not fully awake, and Rover hears another freight train coming down the tracks.
 Rover finally manages to break free from his collar, and rushes to the boy's rescue.
 As the train speedily approaches the boy laying on the tracks, Rover finally manages to outrun Baltimore.
 He dips his tail in some red paint and waves it like a flag, hoping to stop the oncoming train, but to no avail as Baltimore runs into Rover, sending him speeding along the tracks over to his young master and grabs the boy in his teeth, pulling him out of danger just as the train speeds past.
-Once Baltimore had gone, Rover licks the boy's face to wake him up.
-He happily hugs his ginormous hound.
+Once Baltimore had gone, Rover licks the boy's face to wake him up, and the film ends with the boy happily hugging his ginormous hound.